mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 The encryption algorithm must adhere to the guidelines provided in {{!RFC8221}} to guarantee contemporary cryptographic protection.

 The least significant bits (LSB) of the ESP Security Parameter Index (SPI) determine the number of bits allocated to the SPI.
-An acceptable quantity of LSB must ensure that the peer possesses a sufficient number of SPIs, which is contingent upon th eimplementation of the SA lookup employed.
-If a peer relies solely on the SPI fields for SA lookup, then the LSB must be sufficiently large to satisfy the condition MAX_SPI <= 2** LSB.
+An acceptable quantity of LSB must ensure that the peer possesses a sufficient number of SPIs, which is contingent upon the implementation of the SA lookup employed.
+If a peer relies solely on the SPI fields for SA lookup, then the LSB must be sufficiently large to satisfy the condition MAX_SPI <= 2**LSB.
 The SPI may assume various LSB values; however, the operator must be cognizant that if multiple LSB values are permissible for each type of SA lookup, then multiple SA lookups and signature verifications may be required.
 It is advisable for a peer to ascertain the LSB associated with an incoming packet in a deterministic manner.

 The ESP SN LSB must be established in a manner that allows the receiving peer to clearly ascertain the sequence number of the IPsec packet.
 If this requirement is not met, it will lead to an invalid signature verification, resulting in the rejection of the packet.
 Furthermore, the LSB should have the capacity to accommodate the maximum number of packets that may be in transit simultaneously.
 This approach will guarantee that the last packet received is correctly linked to the corresponding sequence number.